 A student who arrives 10 minutes or more late is considered absent.
 A student who arrives up to 10 minutes late is considered tardy.
 The first three tardies of any semester are dealt with at the teachers' discretion.
 Tardies number four through seven will result in disciplinary action per disciplinary chart.
-Athletes must be in attendance the last three periods of a day to participate in any sport.
+Athletes must be in attendance by 11:30 am to be eligible for participation in practice and/or competition for that day.